-Collaboration agreements for technology transfer Development and regulation of foreign investments Investment in India : FDIs and NRIs Investment abroad
+Collaboration agreements for technology transfer Development and regulation of foreign investments Investment in India: FDIs and NRIs Investment abroad

-- On completion of this unit students should be able to: - 1.
-Understand the concept of investment in India i.e., FDI's & NRI's. - 2.
+- 1. Understand the concept of investment in India i.e., FDI's & NRI's. - 2.
 Identify legal regulations of electronic commercial transactions. - 3.
 Analyze the problems of internet contract.